gsmainclusivetechlab/b4ll-callcentre/README.md

 ## Development

-### Testing

--   Run `yarn test` to run unit tests
--   Run `yarn test --watch` to run unit tests and automatically re-run tests on code changes
--   Add `--coverage` to the command to also calculate test coverage for your code
--   Add `--updateSnapshot` to automatically update any changed snapshots (but ensure to check the changes are correct before committing the code!)

 ### Running Locally

 -   Run `yarn dev` to watch for file changes and start a fast local server